Julius Caesar

 ACT 3

-16. In Act 3, Scene 2, how does Antony, speaking in the wake of Brutus, persuade the commoners in favor of Caesar and against the conspirators?
-What specific appeals does he make to the people?
-What devices or tricks of rhetoric does he employ to hold their attention and win their hearts?
-By the end of his speech, what has he accomplished — what is the situation now?
-Afterwards, in Act 3, Scene 3, how does the lamentable fate of Cinna the poet drive home the true quality of the passions Antony has stirred up by his skillful rhetoric?
+18. In Act 3, Scene 2, how does Antony, speaking after Brutus, persuade the commoners (plebeians) in favor of Caesar and against the conspirators?
+What specific appeals does Antony make to the people?
+What devices or rhetorical tricks—including but not limited to his famous concentration on the “honorable” disposition of the killers—does he employ to hold their attention and direct their passions where he wants them to go?
+By the end of his speech, what is the situation—what are the plebeian audience members already starting to do?

 ACT 4

-19. In Act 4, Scene 3, how does Brutus take the news of his wife Portia’s suicide?
-What reasons does he give for his decision to reject Cassius’ battle tactics and instead to meet the enemy forthrightly at Philippi?
-Why does Caesar’s ghost appear to Brutus towards the end of the scene — what, if anything, may we infer from this unearthly visit about the rightness of Brutus’ cause so far and about the value of his plans for the future?
+22. In Act 4, Scene 3, how does Brutus take the news of his wife Portia’s suicide?
+What battle tactics does Cassius recommend, and what reasons does Brutus give for his decision to reject those tactics and instead to meet the enemy forthrightly at Philippi?
+How does Brutus’s military analysis blend the practical considerations of battle with a more philosophical dimension of life?

 ACT 5